 Volunteer Income Tax Assistance (VITA)

-VITA is a volunteer led program that provides residents free tax preparation services.
-Learn more.
+VITA is a volunteer-led program that provides residents free tax preparation services.

 Financial Literacy and Capacity Building Workshops

-The Untied Way partners with the Department of Social Services to identify and place unemployed residents in community service through CalWorks.
+The United Way partners with the Department of Social Services to identify and place unemployed residents in community service through CalWORKs.